dev-walsh/kushklickers/README.md

 A Solana-based incremental clicker game inspired by Cookie Clicker with cannabis theming, designed for Telegram Web App deployment and portable Linux hosting.

+**✅ Successfully migrated to Replit environment** - All dependencies installed and server running cleanly on port 5000.

 ## 🎮 Game Features

 - **Incremental Clicker Mechanics**: Click to earn KUSH tokens with upgrades